The Best Natural Building Materials for Eco Homes in the UK: Timber, Cork, Wool and More

 1. Reclaimed Wood

 Reclaimed wood is, without question, one of my favourite materials to work with.
-On a recent eco-home project, we used reclaimed scaffold boards for the flooring, and every piece told a story; layers of old paint, concrete marks, dents from years on building sites.
+On a recent eco-home project, we used reclaimed scaffold boards internally for the flooring and reclaimed sapele hardwood for the external decking.
+Every piece told a story — layers of old paint, concrete marks, dents from years on building sites.
 You simply cannot manufacture that level of character.

-If you’re considering reclaimed timber, aim for hardwoods: oak, maple, walnut, sapele.
-Softwoods can work, but they often don’t age as well, especially in high-traffic areas.
+If you're considering reclaimed timber, aim for hardwoods where possible: oak, maple, walnut, sapele.
+Softwoods can work in the right context — scaffold boards are typically softwood and can be used effectively internally — but they tend not to age as well in high-traffic or exposed areas.

-Warmth, patina and authenticity.
-Holidaymakers notice this immediately — it gives a space soul.
+• Character — Warmth, patina and authenticity that no new material can replicate.
+Guests notice it immediately.
+It gives a space soul.

-The material has already lived a life.
-If it has survived decades, it’s likely to withstand decades more.
+• Proven durability — The material has already lived a life.
+If it has survived decades of use, it will likely survive decades more.

-Good reclaimed timber can cost far less than new hardwood.
-Local suppliers, reclamation yards and even Facebook Marketplace are excellent sources.
+• Affordability — Good reclaimed timber can cost considerably less than new hardwood.
+Local reclamation yards, salvage suppliers and even Facebook Marketplace are worth exploring before buying new.

 2. Natural Fibre Insulation (Wool, Hemp, etc.)

-Natural fibre insulation, particularly wool and hemp, is one of the most underrated upgrades in an eco-home.
-These materials are renewable, biodegradable and free from the petrochemicals used in many synthetic insulations.
+Natural fibre insulation, particularly wool and hemp, is one of the most effective and most overlooked upgrades in an eco home.
+These materials are renewable, biodegradable and free from the petrochemicals found in many synthetic alternatives.

-They keep interiors cool in summer and retain heat in winter.
-For holiday lets, this translates to stable temperatures, fewer complaints and lower running costs.
+• Consistent thermal comfort — Natural fibres keep interiors cooler in summer and warmer in winter.
+For eco-homes, this means stable temperatures, fewer guest complaints and lower running costs year-round.

 3. Recycled Metal Roofing

-Ideal for exposed rural and coastal sites where wind and rain quickly break down softer materials.
+• Weather resistance — Particularly valuable on exposed rural, upland and coastal sites where wind and rain break down softer roofing materials within years rather than decades.

-Cork is one of those materials that surprises people with just how versatile it is.
-Harvested from the bark of cork oak trees, without felling the tree, it’s a genuinely renewable material with a very low environmental impact.
-Most cork in the UK is sourced from Portugal, where the tradition of responsible harvesting is centuries old.
+Cork is one of those materials that consistently surprises people with how versatile it is.
+Harvested from the bark of cork oak trees — without felling the tree — it's a genuinely renewable material with a very low environmental impact.
+Most cork used in the UK is sourced from Portugal, where responsible harvesting has been practised for centuries.

-• Excellent thermal performance: Cork typically achieves a U-value of 0.038–0.040 W/m·K. It works well as an external finish or as an internal wall and floor covering.
+• Excellent thermal performance — Cork typically achieves a U-value of 0.038–0.040 W/m²K, making it a genuinely competitive insulator whether used externally as a rendered finish or internally as a wall or floor covering.

-When installed correctly, cork delivers a mixture of sustainability, performance and comfort that’s hard to beat.
+When specified and installed correctly, cork delivers a combination of sustainability, thermal performance and sensory comfort that few materials can match at a comparable cost.

 5. Structural Insulated Panels (SIPs)

-• Structure and insulation in one: SIPs serve as both the frame and the thermal envelope, reducing complexity on site.
+• Structure and insulation combined — SIPs serve as both the structural frame and the thermal envelope, removing layers of complexity from the build process and reducing the number of trades on site.

-We’re using SIPs on the CedarScape Extension, and the speed and accuracy they bring to construction genuinely change the way a project unfolds.
+We’re using SIPs on the CedarScape Extension, and the speed and dimensional accuracy they bring to that project have meaningfully changed how the build is sequenced and managed on site.

 Previous